MoonFlowww/Thot/docs/sub/saveload/README.md

    attachments are restored before parameters are loaded.
 3. `parameters.binary` is read into a validation archive to verify every parameter/buffer key and tensor shape matches the freshly constructed model.
-   Thot raises explicit errors when shapes diverge, preventing silent corruption.
+   Omni raises explicit errors when shapes diverge, preventing silent corruption.
 4. Once validated, tensors are loaded into the module and `configure_step_impl()` is invoked to rebuild execution plans, CUDA graphs, and regularisation state.